About

 2012-2017

-Cultural leadership- consultancy and public engagement in the Arts, UK
+Cultural leadership - curating exhibitions, writing, consultancy in public engagement in the Arts, UK

 2012